masc-ucsc/docs/docs/pyrope/06-functions.md

 Lambdas also can be divided into `modules` and non-`modules`.
-A `module` is a lambda visible at synthesis call hiearchy.
+A `module` is a lambda visible at synthesis call hierarchy.
 A `non-module` is an inlined or flattened `lambda`.

 ## definition

-Only annynoymous lambdas are supported, this means that there is no global scope for functions, procedures, or modules.
+Only anonymous lambdas are supported, this means that there is no global scope for functions, procedures, or modules.
 The only way for a file to access a lambda is to have access to a local variable with a definition or to "import" a variable from another file.